Tier 2 Visa – General

 You can apply for a Tier 2 Visa (General) if you are outside of the European Economic Area (EEA) and Switzerland and have been offered a skilled job in the UK from a UK employer with a valid Tier 2 sponsorship licence.

 The applicant must be issued with a certificate of sponsorship (CoS) by his employer.
-CoS holds information on the migrant and proposed job.
+CoS holds information on the migrant and the proposed job.
 The visa or Leave to Remain (LTR) will be issued for the period stated in CoS.
 The CoS must also confirm that the applicant will be paid appropriate salary and that the job passed Residence Labour Market Test (RLMT) unless the applicant is switching inside the UK from Tier 4 (General) student visa and meets additional requirements.
 The CoS will then be used to make an application for Tier 2 (General) visa or LTR.

 There is an English language requirement of B1 CEFR and the applicant must show sufficient maintenance of £945 (unless the sponsor is “A-rated” and certified maintenance for the applicant).
 It is also possible to bring dependants for Tier 2 (General) visa holders.